NotMyMajor/MATLAB_samesize/README.md

 * SmallBig: Sets whether to truncate larger matrices to the size of the smallest dimesions of any matrix, or extend smaller matrices to the size of the largest.
 Must be either "small" or "big".
 Defaults to "big".
 If the rows and columns have been manually set, this input is ignored.

 * Filler: Sets whether to fill extra rows and columns with NaN, zero, or an empty string (only for cell arrays).
 Must be "NaN", "nan", "zero", "0", "String", or "string".
 Defaults to "NaN".

+* CustomFiller: Send a custom filler character, string, integer, float, or double to be used to fill extra rows and columns.
+Input must be a (1,1) scalar of one of the previous classes. (i.e. you can't pass an array into this, just a single value, character, or word.)
+This argument is evaluated before (and will overwrite) the Filler argument.

 ### Outputs: